-In Washington, suicide was the leading all-ages cause of injury death in 2010, accounting for 947 deaths.
-During this same period, 3,736 people were hospitalized for attempted suicide.
+In Washington, suicide was the leading all-ages cause of injury death in 2013, accounting for 1,008 deaths.
+During this same period, 3,402people were hospitalized for attempted suicide.

 With firearms being the leading cause of suicide death, prevention surrounding safe storage of firearms is essential.
 Visit our LOK-IT-UP page to learn more about this prevention area.

 Community-wide suicide prevention requires long-term commitment to the issue and to changing behaviors and attitudes in individuals, families and communities at large.
 Although the underlying causes to suicidal thoughts and attempts of a person can seem overwhelming, there are several ways that you can help with prevention efforts.

 There is no typical suicide victim; however, there are some common characteristics.
 When acted upon, they can help save lives.

 - Current talk of suicide or making a plan

 - Strong wish to die or a preoccupation with death

 - Signs of depression, such as moodiness, hopelessness and withdrawal